Table of Contents

 What is a logistics process flow?

-A logistics process or logistics workflow or logistics flow chart outlines the multiple stages in logistics management for the movement of goods, services, and information from its place of origin to destination.
+A logistics process flow or logistics workflow or logistics flow chart outlines the multiple stages in logistics management for the movement of goods, services, and information from its place of origin to destination.
 It involves planning, organising, managing, and implementing various activities.
 In general, logistics flowcharts are well designed and documented, and requires periodical updates to ensure wider adherence and timely, efficient, and compliant transportation services.

-Inbound vs Outbound logistics process flows
+Inbound vs Outbound logistics workflows

 In general, there are two main logistics activities that every business has: Inbound and outbound logistics flows.